Chef Anthony Bourdain To Boycott Trump’s DC Hotel Restaurant

 Anthony Bourdain, when asked about what he thought about the fact that Alessandro Borgognone would be opening up a Sushi Nakazawa inside of Donald Trump’s DC hotel, he responded with,

 “I will never eat in his restaurant.
 I have utter contempt for him, utter and complete contempt…”

 He said that it was not helpful to open a restaurant inside of a contentious hotel,

 “When they come and ask you, ‘Are you with us?’ you do have an option.

 You can say, ‘No thanks, guys.
 I don’t look good in a brown shirt.
 Makes me look a little, I don’t know, not great.
 It’s not slimming.'”

-The chef and television personality also took a shot at the Democrats who were attacking those in the “fly-over states” who had supported Donald Trump.
+The CNN celebrity chef also took a shot at the Democrats who were attacking those in the “fly-over states” who had supported Donald Trump.

 “But I think to mock constantly, as so much of the left has done — to demonize, to ridicule, to treat with abject contempt people who live in a very different America than they live in — is both ugly and counterproductive.”

 He later urged the current violent protesters and demonstrators to stop because, given what happened in the sixties, this sort of behavior was likely to result in consequences that they do not intend.

 “…I remember that the result is that you get Nixon — twice!
 By landslides!
 And we got him even after Watergate.”